alan62/BeaucheronAlan_12_130722/sportsee/readme.md

 ## To start

-Clone the project, go to the project folder(sportsee /sportsee-BACK ), install the dependencies by running the command ### npm install then do the same in the folder sportsee-FRONT
+Clone the project, go to the project folder(sportsee /sportsee-BACK ), install the dependencies by running the command 'npm install' then do the same in the folder sportsee-FRONT

 ### `npm install`